singnet/dnn-model-services/Services/Frontend/dApp/README.md

       'face_recognition': FaceRecognitionService,
       'Exchange AGI for BTC': ExchangeService,
       // Second Addition
-      'SNET_BH/ResNetService': ResNetImageRecon
+      'SNET_BH/CNN_ImageRecon': CNN_ImageRecon
     };
 ```
-In this example the service was created with the name "ResNetService" under the organization "SNET_BH".
+In this example the service was created with the name "CNN_ImageRecon" under the organization "SNET_BH".

 ### 6. Testing: